 In the décor, we accented Mordovian motifs in a delicate and modern way.
 Thus, a traditional ornamental pattern is created by perforations on black metal.
 The common areas offer the hotel guests a mini-gallery of paintings with scenes from local mythology, which were painted by a local artist specifically for this project.

-The complex yet ergonomic architecture of the building defined the geometry of the interior.
-There are many straight lines and angles that pass from detail to detail, bringing them together into a single shape.
+The complex yet the ergonomic architecture of the building defined the geometry of the interior.
+Some many straight lines and angles pass from detail toodetail, bringing them together into a single shape.
 A desk flows into a headboard, which spills into a portion of the wall with a built-in lamp.
 An ornamental pattern of triangles and hexagons on the floor continues the line.
 Wooden panels with carvings based on our sketches were produced by Victor Raspirkin from Ergonomic Design.

 The reception desks also copy the geometric shapes of the whole interior.
 We made provisions for one tall desk and another lower one, for wheelchair-bound guests, according to Mercure standards.
-The hexagon-shaped bar is located in the center of the lobby; this is the original design that makes the bar accessible from all sides.
-It attracts both passers-by from the street and hotel guest form the lobby.
+The hexagon-shaped bar is located in the centre of the lobby; this is the original design that makes the bar accessible from all sides.
+It attracts both passers-by from the street and hotel guests from the lobby.
 We created partition walls for the restaurant to create the possibility of sectioning off some of the space at nighttime for special events and dinners.